 What is teeth scaling and root planing?
-When does it need to be done, and how can it help save your teeth?
+When does it need to be done, and how can it help save your teeth and prevent dental emergencies?
 Our Edmonton dentists answer these questions and more in today's post.

 Teeth Scaling & Root Planing Procedures